particle-iot/docs/src/content/getting-started/hardware/hardware-overview.md

 - As a prototyping device, as-is, or using Dupont wires to connect to a solderless breadboard.
 - Expanded using Sparkfun [Qwiic](/hardware/expansion/qwiic/) and Adafruit STEMMA QT plug-and-play I2C sensors and peripherals.
 - Design your own expansion card, either as a prototype or for production.
-- Incorporate the features of the Muon into your own design based on the M SoM.
+- Incorporate the features of the Muon into your own design based on the M-SoM.

 - [Muon datasheet](/reference/datasheets/m-series/muon-datasheet/)